 One of the initial projects involved the AWC/NAU-Yuma Science Club to start recycling on campus.
 The club purchased large yellow garbage bins and painted them with the recycling symbol and set them out in high student traffic areas.
 Club members volunteered their time to collect the recycling and put them into the large blue recycling bins in the parking lot next to the Child Development Learning Lab.

-It was also during this time that the city of Yuma was hearing feedback from the community about adopting a city wide curbside recycling program.
+It was also during this time that the city of Yuma heard feedback from the community about adopting a citywide curbside recycling program.
 Faculty, staff, and students from AWC attended town hall meetings to have their voices heard and to endorse the program.
 All of the positive feedback eventually led the current curbside recycling in the city.

-Recycling became an important aspect of sustainability for AWC, especially with so many from the campus advocating the city for curbside recycling.
-With the help of the Director of Facilities Management, Steve Eckert, the recycling program was taken over by facilities and expanded campus wide.
+Recycling became an essential aspect of sustainability for AWC, especially with so many from the campus advocating the city for curbside recycling.
+With the help of the Director of Facilities Management, Steve Eckert, the recycling program was taken over by facilities and expanded campus-wide.

 The Sustainability Council hosts an annual Sustainability Fair on the AWC campus to help educate students and the community about sustainable practices with various community and student groups disseminating information on different ways to conserve the planet’s resources.
 Partnerships between the community and AWC and event ideas are always welcome as they build a stronger voice in educating future generations for a greener earth.

 - To raise awareness of sustainability issues on campus and in our communities.

 - To educate our faculty, staff and students about how they can make an impact.

 - To reduce college carbon footprint.

 - To be a leader in our community in sustainability issues.